shreyabirthare/public_lab2/README.md

     * Eval document should be turned in with measurements for Part 1 and 2 (shown as plots where possible and tables otherwise) (10%),
-    * Explaining the plots by addressing answers to the 4 questions listed in Part 3 (10%).
+    * Explaining the plots by addressing answers to the 4 questions listed in Part 3 (5%)
+    * Test cases and test case output (5%)

 Late policy will include 10% of points per day.
 Medical or covid exceptions require advance notice, and should be submitted through pizza (use exceptionRequests folder in pizza).
 Three free late days